tejnal/tejnal-stocks-app/README.md

   4) Documented Apis is using swagger library

 # Assumptions were taken into count while read through requirements
-  1) No more than one currency type order can be placed by user on a single day [ That means customer can only choose on currency type]
+  1) No more than one currency type order can be placed by user on a single day [ That means customer can only choose one currency type ]
   2) Tickers are static codes, mapped by TICKER_MAP data, and are usually provided/feed through Stock Exchanges API Integration.